 Note: In conjunction with the online GUI activity defined in Req-9, the message will be sent out prior to the beginning of the maintenance window.

-Note: NPA-NXX Filters will be applied to SPID Migration messages sent over the interface
+Note: To maintain consistency with SMURF Files, SPID Migration transactions sent over the interface will not apply NPA-NXX filters for the given Service Provider.

 Req-11 SPID Migration Update – Pending-Like SVs Cleaned Up